unizar-flav/ProLink/README.md

 **Step 2:** Introduce the desired parameters in the form of the second cell and execute it.

 **Step 3:** Run the "Execute the script" cell.
 This may take a while to be completed.
-Check the box `extra_verbose` for an enriched output beyond the standard.
+Check the box `extra_verbose` for an enriched output beyond the standard (troubleshooting).

 **Step 4:** Download the results as a zip file by running the last cell.